If a BMV is in the system, the VE.Bus State of Charge (SOC) is not stored into the VRM Database.

 Extra requirements for systems with AC Coupled PV (ie a grid-tie inverter on the output), for example ESS:

 ‘Has DC system’ is a feature on a GX device.
 When that config switch is enabled, a new box called 'DC Power' appears on the GX display.
 Its value is calculated from the differential between the power measured by the bms or battery monitor, and the power flow measured by the inverter/charger and other sources that are actively monitored by the GX.
-Its typicla use are Marine and Automotive applications, as they have alternators, and lights, fridges, and many more DC loads.
+Its typical use is in Marine and Automotive applications, as they have alternators, and lights, fridges, and many more DC loads.
 For more details, see the ccgx manual.

 Note that the same data used to show these energy graphs is also available as a download.
 See the Advanced tab on VRM, and then the download icon on the top right.